 This index covers Canadian federal, provincial and municipal government publications.
 CRI documents (MICRO JL 044 37) are arranged in cabinets by Microlog number (look for microlog numbers of the format ### - #### when you are searching the index -- this is the number of the microfiche on the Library's 6th floor).
 Always check our catalogue and the relevant Canadian government website to see if you can get the same item in a more user-friendly format.

-Available on standalone machines in the Bennett and Belzberg Libraries only.
+Available on a standalone machine in the Bennett Library only.

-The PCensus system allows you to manipulate census data from British Columbia in a variety of ways, including comparisons with other provinces & regions or with the country as a whole.
+The PCensus system allows you to manipulate older census data (1981-2006) from British Columbia in a variety of ways, including comparisons with other provinces & regions or with the country as a whole.

 Selected publications by topic